Sacha Baron Cohen: Controversies, criticisms and lawsuits

-On 22 May 2009, a charity worker at a seniors' bingo game sued Baron Cohen, claiming an incident shot for Brüno at a charity bingo tournament left her disabled.
+On 22 May 2009 a charity worker at a seniors' bingo game sued Baron Cohen, claiming an incident shot for Brüno at a charity bingo tournament left her disabled.
 However, the worker later retracted her statement, saying the "actor never struck her", but that he "beat her down emotionally to the point she's now confined to a wheelchair".
 The scene did not make the final cut for the film.
-The case was dismissed in late November 2009 on Anti-SLAPP grounds, with all lawyer's fees to be paid by the charity worker.
+The case was dismissed in late November 2009 on anti-SLAPP grounds, with all lawyers' fees to be paid by the charity worker.
 The dismissal was appealed and upheld on 12 September 2011.

-On 30 April 2010, Palestinian Christian grocer Ayman Abu Aita, of the West Bank and former member of Fatah, filed a lawsuit against Baron Cohen, alleging that he had been defamed by false accusations that he was a terrorist in the movie Bruno.
-Aita included David Letterman in the suit based on comments made during a 7 July 2009 appearance by Baron Cohen on the Late Show with David Letterman.
-Unlike the other lawsuits, Aita did not sign a release form, and his case centred around whether Baron Cohen's portrayal of Aita was false, not whether he was defrauded.
-In September 2012, the defamation claim was settled out of court for an undisclosed amount, and the court case was dismissed.
+On 30 April 2010 Palestinian Christian grocer Ayman Abu Aita filed a lawsuit against Baron Cohen.
+In the film Brüno, Abu Aita was described as a member of Al-Aqsa Martyrs' Brigades.
+Abu Aita's lawsuit stated that he had been defamed by false accusations that he was a "terrorist" in the movie Brüno, adding that, though he had been a member of Fatah, he had never been a member of Al-Aqsa Martyrs' Brigade and was a non-violent activist and a board member of Holy Land Trust, a non-profit.
+He had agreed to the interview under the impression it was a documentary about the daily life of Palestinians.
+Aita included David Letterman in the suit based on comments made during a 7 July 2009 appearance by Baron Cohen on the Late Show with David Letterman in which he claimed that Abu Aita was a "terrorist".
+Unlike others who sued Baron Cohen, Aita did not sign a release form, and his case centred on whether Baron Cohen's portrayal of Aita was false, not whether he was defrauded.
+The case was initially dismissed, as Abu Aita was not an American citizen.
+In September 2012, the defamation claim was settled out of court for an undisclosed amount.

-In 2018, former Senate candidate Roy Moore of Alabama sued Baron Cohen for $95 million relating to a mock interview in Who is America? and allegations of paedophilia.
+In 2018, former Senate candidate Roy Moore of Alabama sued Baron Cohen for $95 million relating to a mock interview in Who Is America? and allegations of paedophilia.
 On 13 July 2021, the U.S. District Court for the Southern District of New York dismissed the lawsuit after finding that Moore had signed a consent agreement barring his claims.
 Moore has filed notice of his intent to appeal the decision.
 On 8 July 2022, Baron Cohen defeated the lawsuit.